Hello Going Expat people!

 • Usually the deposit corresponds to the notice to be given when you want to leave.
 In any case you will be returned at the end of the contract if the apartment is returned in the same conditions in which it was found

 • In some cases the monthly fee includes bills, but not always.
-Be careful, the monthly cost of bills in 2023 is about €200 per month for an apartment of about 50/60 square meters (excluding internet)
+Be careful, the monthly cost of bills in 2023 is about €200 per month for an apartment of about 50/60 square meters (excluding internet).
+If you are looking to find the best offer and someone who takes care of it, click here.
+Feel free to contact me if you have any doubts or questions about this service.

 • Usually in the houses for rent there is the kitchen and the floor, but it can happen that the latter is missing when renting a place without furniture.
 I know, it’s very strange but it happens.
 By floor I mean it will be bare and raw, concrete or wood.
 Always better to find a place already furnished because in any case the price difference is almost non-existent.